DinoHub-SubT/dsta_deploy/docs/build-local-docker.md

         # cleanup dangling docker images
         docker rmi -f $(docker images -f "dangling=true" -q)

+**Closing Comments**

+- *View the docker images built on the localhost:*

+        docker images

+- *When to re-build docker images:*

+    - When you do not have the docker image on your localhost

+    - When  changes are made to dockerfiles (dockerfiles found in: `operations/deploy/docker/dockerfiles`)

+- *When to update dockerfiles:*

+    - You should make changes to dockerfiles when you want to add a new workspace thirdparty dependency.

+    - If you install a dependency in the container directly, please remember to put it in the dockerfile and rebuild the docker image.

 ## 2. Creating Docker Shell Access Containers